janithl/Kottu2012/README.md

 * Create a Facebook app (to get Facebook share/like information for posts) and copy the app ID and secret into `config.php`

+* You can log in to the admin panel at http://basepath/admin using the default username `indi` and password `indi`. *Important!* Please change these values in the `users` table to ensure security.

 cronjobs